taeminers/twoai-poster-assignment/README.md

 ## Trade-offs or Shortcuts Taken

-1. Used Context API instead of State Management Libraries.
+1. Used Context API instead of State Management Libraries (would use for prod)

 - To showcase that I have an understanding of context API, and it's limitations.
 - Handle re-rendering through splitting up context.